Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Calling such a function is special because the receiver parameter is not supplied as an argument of the call, but as the [_receiver_][Receivers] of the call, be it implicit or explicit.
 This parameter is available inside the scope of the function as the implicit receiver or `this`-expression, while nested scopes may introduce additional receivers that take precedence over this one.
 See [the receiver section][Receivers] for details.
-This receiver is also available (as usual) in nested scope using labeled `this` syntax using the name of the declared function as the label.
+This receiver is also available (as usual) in nested scope using labeled `this` syntax using the name of the declared function or the receiver type classifier name as the label.

 For more information on how a particular receiver for each call is chosen, please refer to the [overloading section][Overload resolution].